EnrightLab/Courses-and-Practicals/WTAC_RNA_Transcriptomics_2023/basecalling/README.md

 * GeForce GTX 1060	6.1
 * GeForce GTX 1050	6.1

-Running guppy on a compatible gpu will make it 1000s of times faster.
+Running guppy on a compatible gpu will make it 1000s of times faster even on a relatively inexpensive GPU, e.g. GTX1080 Ti.

 # Obtaining Guppy